fehseciris/p2f2p/README.md

 ## Functionality
 All functionalities are described by the IP2F2P interface.
 The derived classes implement these methods with different numerical calculations.
 Another description in file "Ip2f2p.h".

+For visualisation, you can set the parameter SPLINE_PLOTS in util.h to true.

 Insert new waypoints in P2F2P object.
 Also possible with constructor while create this.
 -> void process_points(const std::vector<sPoint>\&)